How to Create Instagram Landing Pages [+ Tips & Examples]

 Instagram is a great place to run ad campaigns, but in order to convert effectively, you need landing pages.
 And if you want to make those landing pages quickly and easily, there is a tool that will help you do that – Landingi.

-- Over 300 landing page templates waiting for you to customize, a drag-and-drop editor, and multiple built-in assets.
+- Over 300 landing page templates waiting for you to customize,

 - The option to build pages from scratch, without a template.